Right-wing media obsesses over FBI text message story; hours later it's debunked

 Before other media outlets could provide the proper context for the text message, the narrative ricocheted through the pro-Trump media universe in what has become a pattern for stories that seem to call the investigation into Trump into question, or suggest that the investigation into Clinton wasn't thorough.
 The misleading messaging was delivered to millions of people through Fox News' airwaves and through other pro-Trump media, which went into overdrive.
 Articles about the text lead websites from the Drudge Report and Breitbart to InfoWars and the Gateway Pundit.

-The story eventually made his way to the president himself, who amplified it further when he tweeted, "NEW FBI TEXTS ARE BOMBSHELLS!"
+The story eventually made its way to the president himself, who amplified it further when he tweeted, "NEW FBI TEXTS ARE BOMBSHELLS!"

 People familiar with the matter strongly dispute the assertion that the text message referenced the Clinton email probe.
 The text message, they say, was actually referencing Obama's desire to be kept abreast on the FBI's investigation into Russian election meddling.